AmmarMian/numerical_optimization/content/_index.md

 Then we will apply those concepts in practice in inverse problem solving with examples in image denoising problems in remote sensing:

-* Formulating an unconstrained optimization problem and solving it
+* Formulating an unconstrained optimization problem and solving it for a practical example
-* Formulating a cost function with constraints (sparsity, smoothness, etc)
 * Numerical implementation in python

+This lab will be supervised by [Yassine Mhiri](https://y-mhiri.github.io).

  Session | Duration | Content | Date | Room |
 ---------|----------|---------|------|------|